FreeCAD/FreeCAD-documentation/wiki/TechDraw_LengthDimension.md

 ### Lines

--   **Override Angles**: If checked, the usual angles for the dimension line and extension lines will be overriden by the specified values.
+-   **Override Angles**: If checked, the usual angles for the dimension line and extension lines will be overridden by the specified values.

 -   **Dimension line angle**: Override value for angle of dimension line with view X axis (in degrees).